a2kohli/cse15l-lab-reports/lab1_report.md

 ![Image](remote_connection.png)

-Now your terminal is connected to a computer in the CSE basement, and any commands you run will run on that computer!
+Now your terminal is connected to a computer in the CSE basement, and your commands will be run on that computer!
 So your computer can be considered as the client and the computer in the CSE basement as the server.

 ## Trying some commands
 Try running the commands cd, ls, pwd, mkdir, cat and rmdir a few times on your terminal (after ssh-ing)